Tracking changes to models

 The difficulty with making a mypy plugin is making sure the plugin still produces correct and useful results after the code has changed.
 This is made especially difficult for the mypy plugin, which depends on using Django itself to understand the relationship between the different models in the project.

 The API for a mypy plugin exposes a hook called get_additional_deps that is called when a whole file needs to be analyzed.
-This hook takes is called after the file has been parsed, but before it’s been analyzed.
+This hook is called after the file has been parsed, but before it’s been analyzed.
 The hook must return a list of other files this file depends on.

 This plugin needs to be able to re-analyze specific files when otherwise unrelated files are changed, including changes to the value of the Django INSTALLED_APPS settings.